-There are only two romance genre hero types and seven storylines.
+There are only two romance genre hero types and a few storylines.
 That’s it.
 The hero is either a Rake or a Protector.
 If, for some heretofore unimaginable reason, I was asked to, I could slide down The Shameful Tally and instantly assign Rake/Protector status to all of the heroes listed.
 I prefer a “reformed rake who will make the best husband” myself, with an occasional big lug thrown in for variety.
 If the hero is sardonic and calls the heroine “Sweetheart”, I am SO IN.
 The Rakes are generally charming, dry, seemingly indolent, and very experienced.
 The Protector is a warrior: probably taciturn, very kind, gentle, and uncommonly stalwart.
-So you take one of these two men, make him either wry or laconic, and match him to one, or more, of these storylines: The Reformation of the Rake; The Awakening of the Wallflower; The Revenge Plot ; The Road Trip; The Intrigue or Mystery; The Marriage of Convenience; or The Tortured Hero or Heroine.
+So you take one of these two men, make him either wry or laconic, and match him to one, or more, of these storylines: The Reformation of the Rake; The Awakening of the Wallflower; The Revenge Plot; The Marriage of Convenience (including The Road Trip and Intrigue or Mystery) or The Tortured Hero or Heroine.

 The Tortured Hero moves through the other stories and, depending on your taste, can be as thoroughly or as gently tortured as is your preference.
 MANY of the characters have sleep issues in these books and PTSD comes up a fair amount, too.
 Traumatized soldiers and child abuse survivors are common.
 Unless you are reading one of the really good authors, the psychological issues are not particularly realistic and seemingly easy to overcome.

 But let’s move on to the more fun kaleidoscope of spoilers and annoyance with the author part of the review.
 These books each have an exhaustively tortured hero.
 The spoilers will help get my point across and, more importantly, the endings are foregone conclusions, so how much can I ruin anyway?
 Here is what you need to know about Jennifer Ashley: